 (Just how important is social and emotional intelligence to children's development and relationship building?
 Find the answers in this post)

 How often do you talk about emotions with your family?
-Most would answer, "not too often!"
-Emotions send us vital messages and guide all we do, so we must understand and learn to accept them.
-Developing and strengthening your emotional intelligence is not is easy.
-However, it is possible.
-You can help your child develop their emotional intelligence by becoming their emotional coach.
+Most would answer, "Not too often!"
+However, we should practice this at home so children learn to recognize, understand, and manage their emotions from their families.
+Our emotions send us vital messages and guide all we do, so it is paramount that we are comfortable with them.
+Developing and strengthening your emotional intelligence is not easy.
+However, it is doable.
+You can help your child develop emotional intelligence by becoming their emotional coach.

 Children need to develop both their IQ and EQ.

 Fostering children's intellectual development is very important; however, equally important is emotional intelligence.
-Children need to learn how to become aware of their emotions and regulate them to have successful relationships in life.
-Ultimately, how children get along with other children will determine how they succeed in life.
+Children must develop emotional awareness and learn to regulate themselves to have successful relationships.
+How children communicate and interact with others will influence their impact on society.

 Get started today—you won't regret it.
 Be sure to check out many more motivational blogs here.
-If you would like help with supporting children's emotional intelligence, check this out.
+If you want to help support children's emotional, check this out.

 Sign up for Linda's monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!